 Overview

-Learn how to manage Indigenous cultural heritage effectively and respectfully in Australian mining operations.
+Through a combination of online self-paced study and scheduled webinars, learn how to manage Indigenous cultural heritage effectively and respectfully in Australian mining operations.

 You'll be shown practical approaches from Indigenous leaders and experts in the field and learn from each other via interactive activities.

-The course addresses cultural heritage management (CHM) principles and requirements for extractive industries at all stages of the mine life cycle.
+You'll learn how to apply cultural heritage management (CHM) principles and requirements for extractive industries at all stages of the mine life cycle.

 Who should attend